Serge Lang (skiing): Wife

 Serge Lang was married from 1944 to 1989 to German-born journalist Anneliese Lang, who strongly supported him at the beginning of his career.
 Anneliese Lang was a film critic and met Lang at Basel during the War while reporting on "Le Bon Film" festival for a German newspaper.
-After returning to Berlin, she flew out of Germany after finding out she was a suspect for the Gestapo.
+After returning to Berlin, she fled Germany after finding out she was wanted by the Gestapo.
 She returned to Basel after jumping from her train while approaching the station.
 She died from cancer in 1989.